intel/web-ai-showcase/CONTRIBUTING.md

 # Contributing

+We encourage public contributions!
+Actually without tremendous great efforts from projects like ONNX Runtime, Transformers.js, TensorFlow.js, MediaPipe, TVM and so on, we couldn't be here with so many great demos.

+Especially we want to thank Joshua Lochner, author of Transformers.js, for his full permission to freely use his images, videos and demos related to Transformers.js project.
+Please connect the related great stuff to his contributions to this project.

 ## License

 Web-AI-Showcase is licensed under the terms in [LICENSE](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.